ThaaoBlues/ecosys/readme.md

 ```

 The supported platform must be within ["Linux","Win32","Android"]
-NeedsFormat is a flag telling ecosys to replace some parts of the application path contextually such as :
+NeedsFormat is a flag telling Ecosys to replace some parts of the application path contextually such as :
 * %username% for the user's name
-* %version% for an app specific version ( In first versions ecosys will just walk in the parent folder and take the first child.
+* %version% for an app specific version ( In first versions Ecosys will just walk in the parent folder and take the first child.
 This behavior could change if someone find a better one.)
-* %any% ecosys will just walk in the parent folder and take the first child.
+* %any% Ecosys will just walk in the parent folder and take the first child.

 > Path separator must be "/"

-## ecosys "tout en un" :
+## Ecosys "tout en un" :

 ### On PC :
-"Tout en un" is the ultimate integration with ecosys, you can develop your app and integrate ecosys capabilities to sync all the data you want across the user's devices.
+"Tout en un" is the ultimate integration with Ecosys, you can develop your app and integrate Ecosys capabilities to sync all the data you want across the user's devices.
 This is really simple, all the files you want to be synchronised must be within the folder specified by the json description of your app, you are free to use it to do whatever you want.
-Publish your app on our store and ecosys will take care of the rest.
+Publish your app on our store and Ecosys will take care of the rest.

-By default, the app will be installed to <ecosys_installation_root>/apps/<app_name>
+By default, the app will be installed to <Ecosys_installation_root>/apps/<app_name>
-If the folder where the files to sync is not created after we check (and started if any) the installer, ecosys will create it.
+If the folder where the files to sync is not created after we check (and started if any) the installer, Ecosys will create it.
-/!\ The folder name you will provide as sync task root is relative to <ecosys_installation_root>/apps/<app_name>
+/!\ The folder name you will provide as sync task root is relative to <Ecosys_installation_root>/apps/<app_name>

 You can specify informations about your app in a json format matching :
 All the path asked are relative to your app's root, except if your app is not portable.
 Then you need to provide absolute path to your executables.
-The sync data folder path is always relative your private ecosys app root, as ecosys set this as the current working directory before starting your binary.
+The sync data folder path is always relative your private Ecosys app root, as Ecosys set this as the current working directory before starting your binary.
 So you just have to recover the cwd at start of your app to konw where to write your files that needs to be sync.
 ```go
 type ToutEnUnConfig struct {
 	AppName               string // well... the app's name ?